 Many people have a dog that barks at other dogs.
 It’s never fun for the other pet owner to walk their dog and then be barked at.
-You might consider giving your pup some obedience training or even looking into citronella collars as a means to help teach them proper behaviour around other dogs as well as people.
+You might consider giving your pup some obedience training or even looking into citronella collars as a means to help teach them proper behaviour around other dogs and people.

-There are several ways you can stop your pet from barking at other dogs.
+You can stop your pet from barking at other dogs in several ways.
 You should never hit or strike your dog when they misbehave; this will only confuse them and possibly worsen the problem.

 Give Them a Special Chew Toy